• Skip to main content

 ]

-);if ( function_exists( 'wp_body_open' ) ) {
+if ( function_exists( 'wp_body_open' ) ) {

 wp_body_open();

-* Fires immediately after thewp_body_open
+* Fires immediately after the wp_body_open action hook.

 *